mindkin/hourfleet/docs/api.md

 All error responses will return an appropriate HTTP status code. e.g. 200, 401, 404, 500

-An error response will have a response structure like this:
+An error response will have a `ResponseStatus` property structure like this:

 ```
 {